alsantosrafael/nata-swapi/README.md

 Introduction
 ---
-<p align="center">This project consisted of the development of a Frontend application made with React.
-The API which served this application is the SWAPI.
-It can be found  <a href="https://swapi.dev/">here</a>.<p>
+<p align="center">The main goal of this project consisted of developing a Frontend application built with React.
+The API which served this application is the SWAPI and can be found <a href="https://swapi.dev/">here</a>.<p>

 Table of contents